Hectorcaban-sudo/SalesforceNexusServer/README.md

 (`GET/POST/PUT/DELETE /api/users`).
 You can't delete or demote your own account — have another admin do it if needed.

-## Projects — an organizational label, not yet an access-control boundary
+## Projects — data filtering is real; permission enforcement isn't yet

-**Projects** group orgs, event channels, integrations, processors, rules, alerts, and SharePoint connections under a named "customer or solution" (a `project_id` field on each).
-A sidebar switcher (persisted in the browser's `localStorage`, not server-side session state) sets which project's resources the UI filters to; a dedicated **Projects** page manages projects and their membership (`project_admin` / `operator` / `viewer` per member).
+**Projects** group orgs, event channels, integrations, processors, rules, alerts, and SharePoint connections under a named "customer or solution" (a `project_id` field on each — `null`/absent means "global," which processors and rules can deliberately use for a shared library available under every project).
+A sidebar switcher (`ProjectSwitcher.jsx`, persisted in the browser's `localStorage`, not server-side session state) sets the active project; a dedicated **Projects** page manages projects and their membership (`project_admin` / `operator` / `viewer` per member).

-**Read this carefully before relying on Projects for isolation between customers or teams: as built today, project membership is stored but not enforced.** Every mutating endpoint under `/api/projects` requires the existing *global* `admin` role — there is no dependency anywhere in the codebase that checks a user's *project* role to grant or restrict access to that project's orgs/events/etc. A global `operator` or `admin` can see and modify every project's resources regardless of whether they're a listed member of that project at all; a global `viewer` remains read-only everywhere, project membership or not.
-In its current state, Projects is a **filtering and organizing convenience** — "show me just this customer's orgs in the sidebar" — not a tenant boundary.
-If you need real per-project data isolation (e.g. genuinely separate customers who shouldn't see each other's Salesforce orgs at all), that enforcement doesn't exist yet and would need to be added to every relevant router.

-**One known filtering bug, not just a design gap:** `GET /api/orgs` accepts a `project_id` query parameter but the parameter is currently unused in the handler — the org list always returns every org regardless of the active project. `GET /api/events` *does* filter correctly, but inclusively: it returns a project's own events **plus** any event with no `project_id` set at all, rather than strictly that project's events.
+Transactions and System Logs also carry `project_id`/`project_name` (resolved from the triggering org when each record is created), so both are filterable by project too.

+**Server-side filtering is real** — every list endpoint (`orgs`, `events`, `integrations`, `rules`, `processors`, `alerts`, `sharepoint`) filters through one shared helper, `app/project_scope.py:filter_by_project()`, applied consistently:

+- **Strict** (orgs, events, integrations, SharePoint connections/actions): only rows matching the requested `project_id` — a resource with no project at all is excluded, not shown everywhere.
+- **Library-style** (rules, processors): rows matching the requested `project_id` **or** with no `project_id` at all (the shared/global library), toggleable per-request via `include_global`.

+This means the org-list bug from earlier ("`project_id` accepted but ignored") is genuinely fixed, and so is the inconsistency where the old inline filter in `events.py` treated unscoped events differently from how the frontend treated unscoped orgs — both now go through the same function with an explicit, documented rule instead of two different ad-hoc ones.

+**What's still not there: permission enforcement based on project membership.** Every mutating endpoint under `/api/projects`, and every create/update/delete on orgs/events/integrations/etc., still gates purely on the existing *global* role (`require_role("operator")`/`require_role("admin")`) — nothing checks whether the calling user is actually a member of the specific project they're modifying, let alone what role they hold within it.
+A global `operator` can still create, edit, or delete any project's orgs regardless of `project_members`; a `project_admin` membership record doesn't currently grant any capability a global `viewer` wouldn't already lack.
+So: **the data each project shows is now correctly scoped, but who's allowed to change what is still governed entirely by the pre-existing global roles, not by project membership.** If you need "this person can manage Project A but not Project B," that authorization layer doesn't exist yet — `project_members` is recorded but not yet consulted by any permission check.

 **Migration**: a "Default Project" is created automatically every time the server starts (if it doesn't exist yet — idempotent, not something you need to run manually), and on that same startup